Edward H. Bonekemper

-Edward Henry Bonekemper III (1942-2017) was a military historian, teacher, and writer.
+Edward Henry Bonekemper III (1942–2017) was a military historian, teacher, and writer.
 He wrote frequently about slavery, the American Civil War, and Union and Confederate generals.
-He was a frequent speaker at Civil War Roundtables as well as at the Smithsonian Institution.
+He was a frequent speaker at Civil War roundtables as well as at the Smithsonian Institution.

 Early life

 Born in Hatfield, Pennsylvania in 1942, Edward H. Bonekemper III was a son of Edward H. Bonekemper II and Marie Bonekemper (née Adams).
 He married Susan Bonekemper (née Weidemoyer) in 1964.

 Education

 In 1964, Bonekemper graduated cum laude from Muhlenberg College in Allentown, Pennsylvania with a bachelor's degree in American history.
 While attending Muhlenberg, he was given two awards based on his educational performance (Best Thesis and Best American History CPA).
 He later earned his master's degree in American history at Old Dominion University, and completed his Juris Doctor at Yale Law School.

 Career

 From 1969 to January 2003, Bonekemper worked as a federal government attorney.
 Within these 34 years, he worked for 16 years as a lead hazardous materials transportation attorney for the United States Department of Transportation, and for four years as the lead coal strip mining regulatory attorney at the United States Department of Interior.
 During this time, he was also writing for Navy and Coast Guard publications.
 He was a speaker and teacher for the Coast Guard and Interior and Transportation Departments.

 Bonekemper was also a retired Commander in the Coast Guard Reserve.

-For eight years (2003 to 2010), Binekember taught military history part-time and was a visiting lecturer at Muhlenberg College, his alma mater.
+For eight years (2003 to 2010), Bonekemper taught military history part-time and was a visiting lecturer at Muhlenberg College, his alma mater.
 Bonekemper was also an instructor in American Constitutional History and Maritime Law at the United States Coast Guard Academy, and an adjunct professor of Constitutional History at the American Military University.

 Bonekemper wrote articles for many publications including The Washington Times, The Journal of Afro-American History, and The Journal of Negro History.

 From 1998 onward, Bonekemper published non-fiction books about the Civil War.
 His interest in Civil War history grew after multiple conversations with his father-in-law about this particular topic.
 His first book took him seven years to complete.

 Between 2010 and 2016, he was the book review editor of Civil War News.

 Bonekemper gave more than ten lectures at the Smithsonian Institution about the Civil War.
 He also spoke at hundreds of Civil War roundtable meetings, the Delta Queen, the Lincoln Forum of the District of Columbia, the Chautauqua Institution, and numerous other events.
 Bonekemper made appearances on C-SPAN to discuss Grant's and Lee's Civil war generalships.